Hi, I'm Emily.

 My first real taste of volunteering was when I went to South Africa as part of World Challenge in 2007.
 After a great deal of negotiating with the headmaster, who also happened to be chief of the village, we built the local school a netball court and some benches.
-The whole experience was great fun, from the physical work involved, to the excitement of the students on the last day when they saw the netball court - and then challenged the team to a, strangely vicious and somewhat painful, match.
+The whole experience was great fun, from the physical work involved, to the excitement of the students on the last day when they challenged the team to a, strangely vicious and somewhat painful, netball match.

 My volunteering since has taken on many different forms, with stints on the Cambridge University International Development Committee, Beyond Profit (a student society with an international development branch) and the Humanitarian Centre - an international development network based in Cambridge.